 Further discussion and review on the business activities of the Group as required by Schedule 5 to the Companies Ordinance (Cap.
-622) of Hong Kong, including a description of the principal risks and uncertainties facing the Group, material events that have occurred since the year end date and an indication of likely future development in the Group's business are contained in the preceding Chairman's Statement and Management Discussion and Analysis set out on pages 6 to 15 and pages 27 to 36, respectively, of this Annual Report.
+622) of Hong Kong, including a description of the principal risks and uncertainties facing the Group, material events that have occurred since the year end date and an indication of likely future development in the Group's business are contained in the preceding Chairman's Statement and Management Discussion and Analysis set out on pages 6 to 14 and pages 25 to 34, respectively, of this Annual Report.
 These discussions form part of this Report of the Directors.
 Details of the Group's financial risk management are disclosed in note 46 to the financial statements.

-In addition, relevant details of the Company's environment policies and performance and key relationships with employees, customers and suppliers will be reported in the Environmental, Social and Governance Report of the Company to be published separately.
+In addition, relevant details of the Company's environment policies and performance and key relationships with employees, customers and suppliers will be reported in the separate Environmental, Social and Governance Report of the Company, which will be published together with this Annual Report.
 The Directors were not aware of any non-compliance with the relevant laws and regulations that have a significant impact on the Group during the year.